AmoebeLabs/swiss-army-knife-card-manual/docs/start/preface.md

 ##:sak-sak-logo: Some statistics
 Last but not least: some statistics.

-- As of December 2021 about **1.000** hours of work are put into this card.
-That is with a 40 hour week about 6 months of work!
+- As of June 2022 about **1.500** hours of work are put into this card, the [12 examples][examples], the [Material 3 themes][material3-themes-manual-url] and both manuals.
+That is with a 40 hour workweek about 9 months of work!
-- The size of the card itself, including comments is about **8.000** lines of JavaScript.
+- The size of the card itself, including comments is about **7.000** lines of JavaScript.
 I hope, somewhere in the future, I can convert this to TypeScript.
 - I made about **50** sketches and designs in ProCreate on my iPad for visualizations.
 Just to try out functionality, or to create new functionality.
 - In total, the created Lovelace Views, SAK templates and Decluttering templates cover about **11.000** lines of YAML.
 File sizes vary between **170** lines for a view with perfect re-use, templates, etc. up to so-called copy/paste views containing many cards and resulting in a size of **3.500** lines of YAML.
 - About 12 example views are created to be used as an example or inspiration for other users than me.
 These examples are included in the documentation (See [Examples]) and in GitHub.